 Beyond my own journalism, over the past decade I’ve also taught journalists and student-journalists in the U.S., Europe, Asia and now Africa.

-While generating my own journalism and trainings today in southern Africa, I maintain a foothold in Asia, where I’m a four-time Visiting Scholar in Hong Kong Baptist University’s International Journalism program; and in Central Europe, where twice a year I return to Prague as Senior Trainer to lead a one-of-a-kind Foreign Correspondent Training Course.
+While generating my own journalism and trainings today in southern Africa, I maintain a foothold in Asia, where I’m a five-time Visiting Scholar in Hong Kong Baptist University’s International Journalism program; and in Central Europe, where twice a year I return to Prague as Senior Trainer to lead a one-of-a-kind Foreign Correspondent Training Course.
 Six years ago, I crafted the course’s reporting project and have since helped more than 1,000 trainees from dozens of countries to secure their first foreign-datelined article.
 This training has proven so effective, I wrote about it for Harvard’s Nieman Reports.

 In Hong Kong, I show our mostly mainland-Chinese grad students how to launch and professionalize their own websites, then guide them through two reporting projects: on minorities and NGOs in Hong Kong.
 For more about my teaching, please peruse my CV.

 Regarding my journalism-teaching methodology, I’ve never followed anyone else’s course-guide, but always created my own: from sports reporting to international reporting, from minority journalism to health journalism.
 My formula mirrors my own research, interview, reporting and writing techniques and strategies of the past two decades.
 Step by step, I teach journalists and student-journalists how to report and write in a clear, focused, explanatory, contextual, humanized way – the very skills I’ve honed as a foreign correspondent.
 For recent samples, click here, here, here, here and here.
 Or, please scroll through this website for my writings from Europe, Asia and Africa.